Skip to main content

 Fixed labels

-If you simply enter text for both properties, all items created from the design will have the same title/subtitle, which may be preferable for some scenarios.
-In the example below, Title is set to Bollard and Subtitle is set to Type 2 Solar.
+If you enter text for both properties, all items created from the design will have the same title/subtitle.
+This may be preferable for some scenarios.
+In the example below:

 A design and item with a fixed title and subtitle